semrush/intergalactic/website/docs/data-display/chart/chart.md

 ![axes-scheme](static/axes-scheme2.png)

 - The **Y axis** is hidden by default.
-- The color of additional axes is `--gray-100`.
+- The color of additional axes is `--chart-grid-line`.
-- Color of the X axis and additional active lines on the grid (if needed) — `--gray-200`.
+- Color of the X axis and additional active lines on the grid (if needed) — `--chart-grid-x-axis`.
 - Left and right margin to the Y axis values is 16px.
 - `margin-top` of the X axis values is 12px.